 “We are very pleased to recommend the law firm, Stephen Danz & Associates, to address your employment-law needs.
 As highly satisfied clients, we have experienced firsthand the firm’s many benefits, with their work culminating in our receiving a $650,000 settlement from the University of California (UC) Regents.

-Out attorney, Stephen Danz, provided is with personalized service and have been available to answer our questions.
+Out attorney, Stephen Danz, provided us with personalized service and have been available to answer our questions.
 We could not have asked for more involved, more skilled, and more caring attorneys.
-Time after time, Mr. Danz has demonstrated great understanding of our case and concerns and has helped us to address them in the most beneficial ways possible.
+Time after time, Mr. Danz has demonstrated a great understanding of our case and concerns and has helped us to address them in the most beneficial ways possible.
 We are delighted with how well the process proceeded and ecstatic about the outcome of our case.

 – Paige Guthrie.”